yeno-team/discord-emoji-manager/README.md

 #### Mainly developed by: khai93

-> I used Vue, Axios, Buefy in this project.
+> I used Vue, Axios, and Buefy in this project.

 ### Features